matt-g-everett/sharefinder/README.md

 Some of the more important comments in the code that describe assumptions, decisions and future possibilities have a `NOTE` marker on them.

+## The Answer

+Yes, we are exposed to GoldenGadgets at 15% of our investment.

 ## Structure

 The structure of the application packages: -